I’ve updated this post on 5 August 2020 for the latest changes in VAT legislation

 (A tax year runs from 6 April to 5 April)

 This is all quite tight criteria but there is some flexibility:

-- If you have a quiet year and are unable to meet the criteria for letting, then you are allowed to miss 2 consecutive years;
+- If you have a quiet year and are unable to meet the criteria for letting, then you can to miss 2 consecutive years;

 If you have 3 bad years in a row, then adjustments to tax treatments, capital allowances and capital gains tax.

-More information can be found on the HMRC website where they have issued a really useful Guide on Furnished Holiday Lets.
+Check out the HMRC website for more information where they have issued a really useful Guide on Furnished Holiday Lets.